Kaitlin Duck Sherwood

 - Project Manager -- managed three different customers' pilot projects until a dedicated project manager could

 - Internationalization/Localization Engineer -- saw and filled a need.
-System is now localized in
+Localized system in five languages.

 - Back-end developer -- added features and fixed bugs in Python/PostGIS back-end.

 9/12-11/12: Campaign Volunteer, Obama For Wisconsin

 - Developed maps on demand to support state-level campaign activities using my own framework.

 - Customer Support Lead -- half time tech support lead with understanding that I would become the manager

 of the tech support group, half time whatever needed including writing manuals, delivering training,

 and doing voice-over for videos.

 - Code development (Java) for SpringSource Tool Suite Eclipse plug-in for remote third party client.

 - Lead developer for Food Network Canada's iPhone application and PostMedia's iPad application,

 Developer on Best Buy and Bloomberg iOS applications.
 (ObjectiveC)